JikuToken/Jiku-Land/SECURITY.md

 Email us
 Jiku.shop101@gmail.com
 Title email "101"
-Explain the issue in body
+Explain the issue in the body of the email.

 Our tech team will resolve any vulnerability as soon as possible.